kianenigma/what-blockchain-actually/content/Content/Appendices/Proof of Work and Proof of Stake.md

 ## Note on Distribution of New Blocks Among Authors
 Many proof of work networks tout the fact that anyone can be a block author in these networks, leading to a more [[Trustless]] system.
 Yet, note that the likelihood of me being able to produce a block in Bitcoin today from my computer, even though I can try and do it, is practically zero.
 The likelihood is proportional to the [[Economic Security]] (aka. hash power) that I provide.

-Proof of stake networks sometimes choose a similar approach: different validators are assigned to produce new blocks proportional to their staked amount.
+Proof of stake networks sometimes choose a similar approach: different validators are assigned to produce new blocks proportional to their [[Staked Token]] amount.
 This is highly dependent on the implementation, though.
 For example:
 - [[Polkadot]] selects a set of 1000 validators, and within an epoch, they all get to produce blocks.
 - Ethereum strives to retain the original Bitcoin property, where any node having a minimum amount of ETH staked can author blocks, but the duration between two blocks that they author might be very long, due to the very large validator set size.
 ## Combining Resources
 A common practice in proof-of-work networks to allow a *large number of entities*, with small hashing power each, to come together and form one strong miner, a process facilitated by [[Mining Pools]].

-In proof-of-stake, a similar mechanism exists, and it is often called delegation (see [[Delegators or Nominators]]) where individuals who themselves don't run any hardware can contribute their capital to be [[Staked Tokens|staked]] behind a [[Validator]].
+In proof-of-stake, a similar mechanism exists, and it is often called delegation (see [[Delegators or Nominators]]) where individuals who themselves don't run any hardware can contribute their capital to be [[Staked Token|staked]] behind a [[Validator]].
 ## Blockspace and Quality Thereof
 First, let's introduce a new keyword: [[Blockspace]].
 It is a measure of the amount of verifiable computation/storage ([[STF]]/[[State]]) that a blockchain can perform and share with its users.